 This is more common sense than anything but don’t get carried away with alternative options for what your chinchilla can eat.

-At all times, it’s imperative that a chinchilla’s diet consists of timothy hay, chinchilla formulated pellets, and unlimited access to water.
+What is most important is that your chinchilla’s diet consists primarily of timothy hay, chinchilla formulated pellets, and unlimited access to water.

-If you need further information on any of those primary nutritional needs discussed above, you can see some of my other posts below.
+If you need further information on any of those primary nutritional needs discussed above, you can see some of my other posts on the topic.

 To learn more about the best chinchilla hay options you have, you can view my post here.